-When you are in Bunker Hill, you'll notice that it is more blue-collar than most other communities in America.
-38.68% of Bunker Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bunker Hill is a blue-collar town, with 38.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bunker Hill is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Bunker Hill who work in sales jobs (22.89%), office and administrative support (12.11%), and management occupations (7.63%).

-The rate of college-level education in Bunker Hill is quite a bit lower than the national average among all cities of 21.84%: just 11.11% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Bunker Hill with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.11% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bunker Hill in 2022 was $26,019, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $104,076 for a family of four.
 However, Bunker Hill contains both very wealthy and poor people as well.